AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <em><strong>Breaking News</strong> is about the self-inflicted fractures breaking the news business.
 Previous posts were on <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">on malvertising</a> and the <a href=https://www.rjionline.org/stories/breaking-news-2-when-good-ads-go-bad>ad tech tax</a>.</em>

-Below is the fiscal math that explodes the myths we in the news industry believe.
+Below is the fiscal math that explodes the myths we in journalism believe.

 <h2>Myth: People won't pay for content</h2>